Table of Contents

 8 9 7

-Now suppose we attempt to assign a value of 10 to each row in column B where the corresponding value in column A is equal to 5:
+Our goal is to conditionally update column B. Specifically, we aim to assign the value 10 to all rows in column B where the corresponding value in column A is exactly equal to 5.
+We attempt this operation using standard boolean subscripting:

 #attempt to assign column B a value of 10 where A is equal to 5